College & Secondary Delegates

 - Attendance at some of the Regional Forums

-- Acting as a resource person for a specific NYSACAC committee
+- Acting as a resource for a specific NYSACAC committee

-- Serving as a liaison to designated regions of the state
+- Serving as a liaison to a designated region of the state

 Benefits of Service: The rewards of volunteer service to the organization can be significant, benefiting members both personally and professionally.
 Information specific to the school-to-college transition is shared, and leadership skills are developed.